10 Easy Car Upgrades for DIYers

 Install Polyurethane Steering Rack Bushings

 Polyurethane bushings are an inexpensive car upgrade for DIYers because they come in at less than $50.
 The bushings can improve the feel of the driving experience and tighten things up with relative ease.
 It can upgrade the handling and decrease any noise from driving.
-Make sure you check items off your list before you prepare a car for a road trip.

 10 / 10